Coworker Sexual Harassment Study

 Have you ever experienced unwanted sexual attention face-to-face at work and/or on e-mail, chat, social media, or other online media from a current or previous coworker?
 If so, you may be able to participate in a research study.

-You must have been working for 30 hours or more per week at the time of the unwanted sexual attention.
-If you are eligible, you will be asked to participate in a 45-75 minute audio-recorded phone interview.
-To compensate you for your time, you will receive a $35 gift card.
+To participate, you must be at least 18 years old and have been working for 30 hours or more per week at the time of the unwanted sexual attention.
+To compensate you for your time, you will receive a $35 gift card to Amazon after the interview.

-Your participation in this study is voluntary, and you will be able to discontinue participation at any time.
+Your participation in this study is voluntary, and you will be able to discontinue participation at any time as well as skip questions that make you uncomfortable.
 All interview responses will be kept confidential and pseudonyms will be used in any presented or published research reports.
-This study has been approved by the University of Kentucky Institutional Review Board (IRB).
-You can schedule a phone interview with Dr. Jennifer Scarduzio by emailing [email protected] or Dr. Shawna Malvini Redden by emailing [email protected] All interviews will take place on the phone
+This study has been approved by the California State University Sacramento Institutional Review Board (IRB).
+You can schedule an interview with Dr. Shawna Malvini Redden by emailing [email protected].